World Environment Day 2019

 Many of our companies are already working with clients to help their customers reduce, reuse and recycle plastics.
 We’ve worked extensively with Hindustan Unilever on campaigns around waste and recycling in India, while H+K Strategies is supporting the launch of Loop, the new global circular shopping platform designed to eliminate the idea of waste by transforming the products and packaging of everyday items from the world’s largest consumer goods companies to durable, multi-use, feature-packed designs.

-At Cannes Lions International Festival of Creativity this year, The WPP Beach will be free of single-use plastic and we’ll be holding a panel event exploring the role brands can play in tackling the challenge of these plastics and the opportunities reducing their use can bring.
+At Cannes Lions International Festival of Creativity 2019, The WPP Beach will be free of single-use plastic and we’ll be holding a panel event exploring the role brands can play in tackling the challenge of these plastics and the opportunities reducing their use can bring.

 We know that across our global network, we have the opportunity to help drive awareness and action on environmental issues through our work with clients and partnerships with government, corporations and civil society.
 It is through these collaborations that we will use our creativity to help bring about the shift in attitudes and behaviour needed to tackle some of the greatest challenges of our time.